midnightntwrk/midnight-architecture/proposals/0009-forks.md

 ### RISC-V support?

-For polkadot support contracts in other format than WASM, there is a RISC-V VM created called polkavm (https://github.com/koute/polkavm).
+For Polkadot support contracts in other format than WASM, there is a RISC-V VM created called polkavm (https://github.com/koute/polkavm).
 That VM is already integrated into a recent version of Substrate.
+It seems to support running runtime according to https://medium.com/@OneBlockplus/substrate-monthly-substrate-technical-newsletter-february-issue-56a7556301cf.

-It is for contracts only at the time of writing, and still - it offers similar performance to a good WASM runtime, thus - it does not change much from performance/execution perspective.
-What it might improve (though it is not entirely clear to what extent) is overall easiness of compilation.
+It is at experimental stage at the time of writing, and still - it offers similar performance to a good WASM runtime, thus - it does not change much from performance/execution perspective.
+What it might improve (though it is not entirely clear to what extent) is overall easiness of compilation and resulting artifact size.

 ## Recommendation

 Considering pros and cons of all options, the recommendation is to:
-- build necessary frameworks client-side, promoting code reuse within technology stack, preferably (but not necessarily) proactively to simplify changes when a hard-fork will be needed
+- build necessary frameworks client-side, promoting code reuse within technology stack, preferably (but not necessarily) proactively to reduce amount of changes when a hard-fork will be needed
 - in the node follow [Option B](#option-b---mix-runtime-upgrades-and-ledger-through-runtime-interface) - mix runtime upgrades with ledger accessible via native runtime interface
 - in the ledger follow [Option B](#option-b---generalized-contract-cell) - generalized contract cell
 - for reporting fork readiness to users follow [Option B](#option-b---wallet-api) - dedicated wallet/contract kernel API